mostony/SimplicialExtended/README.md

 # SimplicialExtended
-Library for simplex complex and etc. Now implemented Hassse diagram.
+Library for simplex complex and etc. Now implemented using Hasse diagram.